cisagov/prescup-challenges/pc4/team/round2-i-cant-believe-its-not-honey/solution/README.md

 # I Can't Believe It's Not Honey

-*Solution Guide*
+_Solution Guide_

 ## Overview

-This solution guide covers how to find each probe, find the required credentials, recovering encrypted data, finding the scanned traffic and finally, retreiving the coordinates.
+This solution guide covers how to find each probe, find the required credentials, recovering encrypted data, finding the scanned traffic and finally, retrieving the coordinates.

+When deploying a hosted version of this challenge, answers are randomly generated for each deployment.
+This guide provides the steps to solve the challenge and the answers for the artifacts provided in the [challenge directory](../challenge).

 ## Question 1

 *What is the page name that holds the secret information on the probe's website?*

+ - cl@nd3st1n3 (the recovered password will be "ddee44a5")

 ### Finding the probe and scanning for services